-Try this easy microwave mini eggs fudge recipe to keep everyone happy in the run up to Easater
+Try this easy microwave mini eggs fudge recipe to keep everyone happy in the run up to Easter

 I always say Easter is my undoing if I’m on a diet.
 Mini eggs, creme eggs, other Easter novelty treats, they call out to me.
 So as I’m not back on my diet again (I should be), I decided I’d get in some fudge making before I start back being healthier again.
-This time it was an Easter fudge, an easy microwave mini eggs fudge recipe.
+This time it was an Easter fudge, an easy mini eggs fudge recipe made in the microwave.

 *Ad-contains affiliate links